 Final Thoughts

 If you are looking for a fun weekend away with the family, somewhere to get outside but also enjoy great restaurants, then you really can’t go wrong with Greenville, SC.
-Plenty to see, do, and eat in the walkable downtown, plus easy access to hiking and one of my favorite rails-to-trails rides in the US.
+Plenty to see, do, and eat in the walkable downtown, plus easy access to hiking and one of my favorite rails-to-trails bike rides in the US.

 Definitely check it out, you won’t be disappointed.